pakizarashid/thesis/README.md

 † 98 of 100 requested utterances were available for the sampled speakers.
 Both VCTK and LibriTTS show accuracy *improving*, not dropping — the operating point transfers with no per-corpus tuning.

-**How this compares to SafeSpeech's own published disruption magnitude** — this comparison was missing from every earlier version of this document; the honest answer is that our disruption is real but substantially gentler than SafeSpeech's own reported numbers, by design:
+**How this compares to SafeSpeech's own published disruption magnitude** — this comparison was missing from every earlier version of this document; the honest answer is that our disruption is real but substantially gentler than SafeSpeech's own reported numbers, by design. *Terminology note: this project's own perturbation code is named `disruption_pgd.py` and its algorithm — iterative, epsilon-bounded, sign-gradient steps — is the same family widely called PGD (Madry et al.) in adversarial ML.
+SafeSpeech's paper (arXiv 2504.09839) uses an algorithmically equivalent method (their Algorithm 1: `δ ← Clamp(−sign(∇C), −ε, ε)`) but never uses the term "PGD" itself, and doesn't cite Madry et al. — they frame it via the unlearnable-examples literature (Huang et al. 2021, Fowl et al. 2021) instead.
+"PGD" below is this project's own label for the shared algorithm family, not a term taken from SafeSpeech's paper.*

 | Setting | Clean SIM → protected SIM | Relative drop | Epsilon (L∞) | Notes |
 |---|---|---|---|---|